Towaoc, Colorado

-Towaoc is a Census-designated place (CDP), a post office, and the capital of the Ute Mountain Ute Tribe located on the Ute Mountain Ute Reservation in Montezuma County, Colorado, United States.
+Towaoc is a census-designated place (CDP), a post office, and the capital of the Ute Mountain Ute Tribe located on the Ute Mountain Reservation in Montezuma County, Colorado, United States.
 The Towaoc post office has the ZIP Code 81334 (post office boxes).
 At the United States Census 2020, the population of the Towaoc CDP was 1,120.

+History

+The word towaoc means "thank you" in the Ute language.

+The Towaoc, Colorado, post office opened on April 1, 1915.
+The Ute Mountain Reservation was created on June 6, 1940.

+Old Towaoc, located at the base of Ute Mountain, is approximately 2 mi west of US Highways 491-160, and includes various tribal and BIA governmental buildings and housing areas, including the tribal offices of the Ute Mountain Ute Tribe.
+In recent years, a small complex has been developed directly on US Highway 491–160 at the junction of the road into the original town.

 Geography

 Towaoc is located east of Sleeping Ute Mountain, a sacred mountain of the Ute people, and northeast of the Four Corners Monument.